-This project will seek to develop a theoretical and practical understanding of the relationship between reparations, responsibility and victimhood in transitional societies.
+The project set out to develop a theoretical and practical understanding of the relationship between reparations, responsibility and victimhood in transitional societies.

-- Develop a research instrument structured around the themes above and conduct 20 semi-structured interviews in each jurisdiction with key government officials, civil society organisations, victim groups, ex-combatants, legal and political figures; and
+- Developed a research instrument structured around the themes above and conduct 20 semi-structured interviews in each jurisdiction with key government officials, civil society organisations, victim groups, ex-combatants, legal and political figures; and

-- Conduct a review of the relevant scholarly and policy literature across a range of relevant disciplines that illuminate the five project themes.
+- Conducted a review of the relevant scholarly and policy literature across a range of relevant disciplines that illuminate the five project themes.